Determine the viability of your business

 Cost-effectiveness is a way to measure the profitability of your company.
 You compare the profit with the average total invested capital (equity + loan capital).
 You calculate the average capital by adding the capital on January 1 to the capital on December 31 and dividing this by 2.

-In a sole proprietorship, general partnership (vof), or public partnership, part of the profit goes towards an entrepreneur's allowance for the work delivered by the entrepreneur(s).
-For the calculation, the guide amount is €30,000.
+In a sole proprietorship, general partnership (vof), or professional partnership (maatschap), part of the profit goes towards paying an entrepreneur's allowance for the work they do.
+In the calculation example below, the guideline for this is €30,000.

 Calculating cost-effectiveness

-In a private limited company (bv), the work of the entrepreneur(s) is already rewarded via salary or management fee.
+In a bv, the work of the entrepreneur(s) is already rewarded via a salary or management fee.

-((net profit + interest paid + tax on profit) / total assets) x 100% = cost-effectiveness
+As a mathematical formula, this is: ((net profit + interest paid + tax on profit) / total assets) x 100% = cost effectiveness.

 A return on total assets of between 5 and 10% is acceptable to financiers.
-Higher numbers in the calculation examples mean that the companies have above-average profitability.
+Higher numbers in the calculation examples mean that the companies have above-average cost effectiveness.

 Table: Sample balance sheet